 Keeping the sea on one side and the heady heights of the interior to the other, glaciers such as Eyjafjallajökull, Mýrdalsjökull, and Sólheimajökull dominate the landscape.
 You have the opportunity to experience these frozen landscapes up close by opting for a glacier hike!

 The South Coast is well known for its plethora of waterfalls of glacial water plummeting down from the Southern Highlands.
 Make stops at two of the most impressive and beautiful; Skógarfoss and Seljalandsfoss waterfalls, both of which measure in at a whopping 197 ft (60m).

 If you're in the mood for some adrenaline-fueled adventure, you can opt to take a snowmobile tour of one of the South's many glaciers.
 Dash across the ice and take in the serene magnetism of the area.

-Retire to your accommodation for the evening and don't forget to look out for the Northern Lights.
+Retire to your accommodation in the Selfoss region for the evening and don't forget to look out for the Northern Lights.

 Gullfoss is Europe’s second most powerful waterfall, and it is exceptionally alluring in the winter with its icy tendrils stretching out as water plummets into the canyon below.
 At Geysir geothermal area, you can see a hot spring called Strokkur blow boiling water up into the air every 5-10 minutes.

 Þingvellir is characterized by the ridge that runs through it, representing the meeting place of the Eurasian and North-American tectonic plates.
 They’re pulling apart at the same rate your fingernails grow and create the unique opportunity to walk in-between continents.
 Iceland is the only place on earth where this is possible.